macydnah/kblight/README.md

 It's possible to execute `kblight` at the easiness of pressing a key —much more comfortable than typing commands—.

-For this example, it's assumed that you're using `i3-wm` as your window manager, if you're not, please refer to your window manager documentation.
+For this example, it's assumed that you're using `i3-wm` as your window manager, if you're not, please refer to your window manager or desktop environment documentation.

 As a prerequisite, configure your system to run `sudo kblight` [without the need to enter sudo password](#run-without-entering-sudo-password).